Realizing groups as symmetries of infinite translation surfaces: Introduction

 \subsection{Statement of the results}

-Ker\'ekj\'art\'o and Richards showed that orientable surfaces of infinite type are classified using three invariants: the genus $g(S)\in\Z_{\geq 0}\cup\{\infty\}$, the space of ends, and the subspace of ends that are accumulated by genus, see~\cite{Richards63}.
-Given a surface $S$, the notation $g(S)$ represents its genus, while $E^g(S) \subset E(S)$ denotes the space of ends accumulated by genus and the space of ends.
+Ker\'ekj\'art\'o and Richards showed that an orientable surface of infinite type is classified using three invariants: the genus $g(S)\in\Z_{\geq 0}\cup\{\infty\}$, the space of ends $E(S)$, and the subspace of ends that are accumulated by genus $E^g(S) \subset E(S)$, see~\cite{Richards63}.

-We follow the terminology of Mann and Rafi~\cite{Mann-Rafi_23} by distinguishing infinite-type surfaces whose end space is self-similar and surfaces which have a non-displaceable subsurface of finite type.
+We organize our investigation and results by partitioning the set of infinite-type surfaces into a trichotomy.
+Many of our theorems have a triple of statements, one for each part.
+Roughly speaking, the trichotomy generalizes the cases where there is only one, exactly two, or more than three ends, we refer to \cref{fig:examples_inf_surfs} for examples of these three cases and \cref{sec:topo-preliminaries} for the definitions.
+The partition is created using the terminology of Mann and Rafi~\cite{Mann-Rafi_23} by distinguishing infinite-type surfaces whose end space is self-similar and surfaces which have a non-displaceable subsurface of finite type.
 Moreover, we will use the topological notion of \emph{translatable surfaces} introduced by Schaffer-Cohen in~\cite{schaffer-cohen_20}.
 We stress that the translatability of a surface is a topological property that is unrelated to the geometric concept of a translation structure on a surface.
-Roughly speaking, these notions generalize the cases where there is only one, more than three, or exactly two ends, we refer to \cref{fig:examples_inf_surfs} for examples of these three cases and \cref{sec:topo-preliminaries} for the definitions.

 We write $\Isom(M)$ for the isometry group of a translation surface $M$.
 Our main result is the following.